JamoDevNich/creativerse-server/README.md

 &nbsp;

 ## Get started
+### Compose file
+The included `docker-compose.yaml` file in this repository can be used to set up and run a Creativerse server in a few minutes.

+The image is hosted in the GitHub container repository.

 ### Suggested requirements
 - 300MB disk space (for the CreativerseServer data files downloaded from Steam during startup, these can be relocated by editing the compose file)
 - 2-10GB additional disk space (for any World Templates downloaded during startup, or preloaded by you, these can be relocated by editing the compose file)